 1 Cor.
 15 does not say that only those in Christ will be raised immortal in some way; I would agree that the resurrection body of the wicked will be different from that of the Christian, following the Biblical logic of a "sown" body bearing "fruit" that corresponds with the nature of the body.
 But there is nothing in Scripture that contradicts the idea that the bodies of the wicked will be somehow destructible.

-On the other hand, this argument may be pointless to begin with; if hell is a place of shame rather than literal flames, then the bodily "destruction" is completely metaphorical -- and the nature of the body is irrelevant to begin with.
+On the other hand, this argument may be pointless to begin with; if hell is a state of shame rather than a place pfliteral flames, then the bodily "destruction" is completely metaphorical -- and the nature of the body is irrelevant to begin with.
+The "shamed" resurrection person will in some way be inferior to the saved resurrected person -- perhaps, for example their resurrected body may not have the same range of competencies or powers.
+But that the wicked ARE raised is clear enough.

 - Matt.
 12:31-2//Mark 3:29